kangyu-california/PersistentWindows/README.md

 # PersistentWindows
-This is forked from http://www.ninjacrab.com/persistent-windows/ with more robust RDP support and lower cpu usage.
+This is forked from http://www.ninjacrab.com/persistent-windows/ with enhanced remote desktop support and lower cpu usage.

 # Original description
 ```